 When we use the word “abuse” we tend to think of overtly damaging, even violent behaviour.
-While narcissists do sometimes resort to physical aggression, particularly when frustrated or threatened, the abuse they mete out to partners or other family members is generally much more insidious.
+While narcissists or people with narcissistic tendencies do sometimes resort to physical aggression, particularly when frustrated or threatened, the abuse they mete out to partners or other family members is generally much more insidious.
 Nonetheless it can still inflict serious harm.
 However, this trauma can go unrecognised by others, including the narcissist’s victims themselves.
 It is a form of torture and it can occur over an extended period in a relationship.

 Narcissists project intolerable feelings

 If there is anything to be found within the narcissist’s unconscious inner space it will be feelings of self-loathing, insignificance, shame and worthlessness.
 These feelings will have to be got rid of or compensated for so will usually be projected onto someone close who is then made to feel the very same things.
 On the one hand narcissists employ flattery, praise, bribery and manipulation while on the other scorn, ridicule, contempt, denigration to break down resistance to their control.
 Narcissists cast themselves in the role of victim, resorting quickly to blame and never taking responsibility for the breakdown of a relationship.
 They have thin skins, which if punctured, may result in intensely angry reactions.

 Narcissistic Abuse Syndrome happens in people who feel that others have abused them.
 They cannot anymore separate the thought from the victim’s mind and sometimes don’t understand when their abuser lies to them.
 Victims learn to automatically agree on a deal without examining and questioning their feelings.
 When a man is narcissistic he often feels physically drained and mentally ill.